SeeYouSpaceCowboy: 2018–2020: Songs for the Firing Squad and The Correlation Between Entrance and Exit Wounds

-On July 30, 2019 they released a brand new track, "Armed with Their Teeth" and announced the title for their debut full length record, The Correlation Between Entrance and Exit Wounds.
-On August 27, 2019 they released another single, "Put On A Show, Don't Let Them See You Fall".
+On July 30, 2019 they released a brand new track, "Armed with Their Teeth" and announced the title for their debut full-length record, The Correlation Between Entrance and Exit Wounds.
+On August 27, 2019 they released another single, "Put On a Show, Don't Let Them See You Fall".
 The record was released on September 27, 2019 and met with immediately favorable reviews.
 Loudwire named it one of the 50 best metal albums of 2019.

+2021–2022: The Romance of Affliction

 On November 5, 2021 the band dropped their second studio album, The Romance of Affliction.
 It was elected by Loudwire as the 36th best rock/metal album of 2021.

 On July 19, 2022, the band released a music video for their cover of the Saosin song "Seven Years".
 The song is featured on the Pure Noise compilation Dead Formats: Volume 1.

+2023–2025: Coup de Grâce, Sgarbossa's departure and breakup

+The band released the single "Chewing the Scenery" on August 24, 2023.
+The band would release another single, "Rhythm and Rapture", featuring vocals from Nothing,Nowhere, on September 5.
+On March 5, 2024, SeeYouSpaceCowboy announced its third studio album, Coup de Grâce, set for a April 19 release.
+The band toured in support of the album with openers The Callous Daoboys and Omerta; Roman Candle was also set to appear on the tour but was dropped following fan backlash due to domestic abuse allegations against former bassist Nico Borgia and the victim claiming Roman Candle knew of the abuse before the allegations became public.

+On January 14, 2025, SeeYouSpaceCowboy was announced as a supporting act for Dance Gavin Dance's "Return of the Robot" tour.
+The tour announcement was met with controversy and backlash from fans of SeeYouSpaceCowboy due to Dance Gavin Dance's handling of former vocalist Tilian Pearson, who was accused of sexual misconduct.
+Following the tour announcement and subsequent backlash, vocalist Connie Sgarbossa released a series of vague and cryptic posts on social media hinting at her dissatisfaction with the tour and her place in SeeYouSpaceCowboy, and that she may be exiting the band.
+This was later confirmed three days later as Sgarbossa shared a series of Instagram stories with the first story reading: "I appreciate everyone reaching out.
+SYSC meant the world to me too.
+I haven't fully processed what's going on but I am alive as of now."

+On January 24, 2025, it was announced that the band would not be touring with Dance Gavin Dance, with no further announcement of the status of the band & is now disbanded.

 Politics

-SeeYouSpaceCowboy looks to create a dialogue with fans regarding LGBTQ representation, their personal politics also include vegan, anti-racist and anti-capitalist messages.
+SeeYouSpaceCowboy looks to create a dialogue with fans regarding LGBTQ representation.
+Their personal politics also include vegan, anti-racist and anti-capitalist messages.
 Sgarbossa notes that the quintet hope to bring a zine library on future tours to help spread awareness of their intersectional beliefs.